 Adding extra beef to Belinda's vocal was an array of well-known stars on back-up: as well as Rick and Ellen, the track features Michelle Phillips from the Mamas & The Papas and prolific hit songwriter Diane Warren, giving the song's chorus an almost hymnal quality.

 Heaven Is A Place On Earth spent two weeks at Number 1 on the Official Singles Chart in January 1988.
-It has shifted 601,000 copies to date (pure sales) and been played 9.3 million times on streaming services, according to Official Charts Company data.
+It has shifted 701,500 copies to date (pure sales) and racked up 53.5 million UK audio streams, according to Official Charts Company data.

 Belinda went on to score a further 18 Top 40 singles in the UK, six of which reached the Top 10, but Heaven Is A Place On Earth would be her only Number 1.
 Check out her complete UK chart history here.

-Elsewhere on the Top 40 this week in 1988, Pet Shop Boys' Always On My Mind - 1987's Official Christmas Number 1 - had been displaced to Number 2, and UK dance group Krush peaked at 3 with their only chart hit House Arrest.
+Elsewhere on the Top 40 this week in 1988, Pet Shop Boys' Always On My Mind - 1987's Official Christmas Number 1 - was at Number 11, and UK dance group Krush were down one spot with their only chart hit House Arrest (Number 4).